getgort/gort-guide/guide/source/sections/dynamic-command-configuration.rst

 Dynamic configuration allows users to define one or more key-value pairs that are then injected as variables into the execution environment of a command.

+All configurations belong to a specific bundle.
+Configurations cannot be assigned to multiple bundles.

 ..
 As a concrete example, let's look at Gort's `Pingdom
 .. bundle <https://github.com/cogcmd/pingdom>`__.
 As we can
 .. `see <https://github.com/cogcmd/pingdom/blob/ce0e124bd5dd75e2f50b1e9ca94a153d9ac87c13/config.yaml#L26-L32>`__,